pantaluna/pantaluna.github.io/README.md

 - Wifi SSID spammer.

 Let's highlight a few projects that demonstrate how to use the extra components of the ESP32 Starter Kit.
-- MJD Components (this project demonstrates best practices when using ESP-IDF and example code for all non-peripheral components such as linked lists, ESP chip interfaces, Wifi, networking, MQTT, ...).
+- `mjd_components` Demonstrates best practices when using ESP-IDF and example code for all non-peripheral components such as linked lists, ESP chip interfaces, Wifi, networking, MQTT, ....
-- AM2320 meteo sensor.
+- `my_am2320_temperature_sensor_using_lib` Demonstrates how to read data from the AM2320 meteo sensor.
-- BH1750 light intensity sensor.
+- `my_bh1750fvi_lightsensor_using_lib` Demonstrates how to read data from the BH1750 light intensity sensor.
-- BME280 meteo sensor.
+- `my_bme280_sensor_using_lib` Demonstrates how to read data from the BME280 meteo sensor.
-- BMP280 meteo sensor.
+- `my_bmp280_sensor_using_lib` Demonstrates how to read data from the BMP280 meteo sensor.
-- DHT11 temperature sensor.
+- `my_dht11_temperature_sensor_using_lib` Demonstrates how to read data from the DHT11 temperature sensor.
-- GPS Ublox NEO-M8N module.
+- `my_hcsr501_pir_sensor_using_lib` Demonstrates how to read data from the HC-SR501 PIR human infrared sensor
-- HC-SR501 PIR human infrared sensor
+- `my_ky032_obstacle_sensor_using_lib` Demonstrates how to read data from the KY-032 infrared obstacle avoidance sensor.
-- KY-032 infrared obstacle avoidance sensor.
+- `my_ledrgb_using_lib` Demonstrates how to control RGB LED strips (such as the Adafruit Neopixels).
-- RGB LED strips.
+- `my_neom8n_gps_using_lib` Demonstrates how to get GPS data from the GPS Ublox NEO-M8N module.
-- ZS-042 DS1302 RTC realtime clock.
+- `my_zs042_clock_using_lib` Demonstrates how to get/set data from the ZS-042 DS1302 RTC realtime clock.

 ### Extra ESP-IDF Components
 Secondly, I noticed that many coding patterns came back again and again in the first projects that I developed for the ESP32.

 So after a while I started putting those coding patterns in separate libraries, as any competent developer would do.
-The ESP-IDF is an extensible framework so these libraries are implemented as new ESP-IDF components which can be injected easily in any ESP-IDF based project.
+The ESP-IDF is an extensible framework so these libraries are implemented as new ESP-IDF components which can be injected easily in any ESP-IDF based project (a big plus).

 The components can roughly be divided in 3 groups:
 1. Related to programmming in the C language (which has its own quirks as all other programming languages).
 Example: linked lists.